Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Theoretical Implications

-We focus on "attention-only" transformers, where multi-layer perceptron (MLP) layers are omitted, to isolate the associative dynamics of attention.
-While MLPs are crucial in practice, this simplification allows us to analyze the core conditioning principles.
-Our analysis thus applies to stacked linear attention layers.
-Many key transformer behaviors—including in-context learning and pattern matching—are primarily mediated by attention~\citep{elhageetal.MathematicalFrameworkTransformer2021}, making this a revealing simplification.
+We focus on \emph{attention-only} transformers (MLPs omitted, with definition in Appendix~\ref{app:attention_only}) to isolate the associative dynamics of attention, as many core transformer behaviours, including in-context learning and pattern matching, are primarily mediated by attention~\citep{elhageetal.MathematicalFrameworkTransformer2021}.

-\begin{definition}[Higher-Order Conditioning] For an attention-only transformer with total depth $L$, each layer $\ell \in \{1, ..., L\}$ with $H$ attention heads implements: